Certified Aboriginal Business Program (CAB)

 CCAB’s CAB program certifies that Aboriginal Businesses are 51% or more owned and controlled by an Aboriginal person(s).
 CAB ensures that Aboriginal businesses are easily identified by industry, government and other organizations and certified businesses can promote themselves using the designated CAB logo.

-Certified businesses will be added to the CAB directory found on CCAB’s website and have access to tender opportunities posted by CCAB corporate members.
-All Aboriginal businesses wishing to become certified must complete a simple questionnaire and provide supporting documentation.
+Certified businesses will be identified as CAB in the member directory found on CCAB’s website and will have access to tender opportunities posted by CCAB corporate members.
+All Aboriginal businesses wishing to become certified must complete the Membership & CAB Application and provide supporting documentation listed below.
 After a thorough review of this documentation, CCAB confirms they are an Aboriginal business as defined by CCAB.

 What’s required to become a Certified Aboriginal Business?